effectivecore/core/readme.md

   himself determines whether his session is short-lived or not).
 - The session identifier is not cross-domain by default, i.e. not transferred to third party domains.

+HTTP request vector:

+- The form validation identifier "validation_id" is signed with the "settings/core/keys/form_validation" key located on the web server side, which makes it impossible to forge.
+- The validation identifier of the form contains the name of the user agent and its IP address, which makes intercepting the identifier a meaningless procedure — an attacker's request from a different IP address will be ignored.
+  The lifetime of the validation identifier is limited in time.
+- The data validation process is carried out exclusively on the web server side and trying to fake them on the client side is pointless (for example, trying to unlock locked fields on a form, or trying to fill in invalid data).

 Architecture